nus-cs2113-AY2223S1/tp/docs/team/kohnh.md

 - **View Timetable**
   - What it does: Users will be able to view their selected modules and lessons in a timetable format.
   - Justification: A visual representation helps the user visualize their selected modules to see if there are any clashes or if the timeslots fit their schedule.
   - Highlights: How the timetable was being displayed and what it required was done by Owen Leong.
 He also handled how the data about the modules were stored.
-The implementation of this was challenging as there were alot of information that have to be understood first before knowing how it should be implemented.
+The implementation of this was challenging as there were a lot of information that have to be understood first before knowing how it should be implemented.

 ### Enhancements to existing features
 - **Command Architecture** Formulated and deliberated on the command architecture so ensure that our group can function effectively and efficiently.